roboconf/roboconf.github.io/en/roboconf.md

 and scale-down natively.
 Its main force is the support of dynamic (re)configuration.
 This provides a lot of flexibility and allows elastic deployments.

-Roboconf takes as input the description of a whole application in terms of "components" and "instances".
+Roboconf takes as input the description of a whole application in terms of *components* and *instances*.
 From this model, it then takes the burden of launching Virtual Machines (VMs), deploying software on them, resolving dependencies between software components, updating their configuration and starting the whole stuff when ready.